vagnum08/cpupower-gui/README.md

 The `cpupower-gui energy --pref` option changes the preference to one of the available preferences for all CPUs.

-The `list-energy-preferences` option accepts a list of CPUs writen in the following format.
+The `list-energy-preferences` option accepts a list of CPUs written in the following format.
 Comma separated values for listing CPU and hyphen for specifying a range.
 For example `0-3` and `0,2-5,8` become `0,1,2,3` and `0,2,3,4,5,8` respectively.